 Measure Details How did you spend your service pupil premium allocation last academic year?
+Nurture groups and pastoral staff were used to provide support to children from our service family.
 What was the impact of that spending on service pupil premium eligible children?
+Children have transitioned into school with ease, and one of the children has been assessed as working at greater depth in Year One writing, which is an improvement from their expected level in EYFS.